soryu-rmv/rpgmv_crash/en.md

 Installing additional physical memory into our PC absolutely does not help this behavior.
 We never can fix the problem in RPGMV by using js plugins.
 Only we can do is just waiting.
 However, it is not still fixed after more than 5 years passed when RPGMV is released.
-On the contrary, the developement has been directed another maker series such as Visual Novel Maker and
+On the contrary, the developement has been already directed to another maker series such as
-Pixel Game Maker.
-Actually, RPGmakerMV is poted to PlayStation 4 and Nintendo Switch as "RPGmakerMV Trinity"
+Visual Novel Maker and Pixel Game Maker.
+Actually, RPGmakerMV is poted to PlayStation 4 and
-in Japan, which has been condemned by purchasers due to serious bugs in a editor.
+Nintendo Switch as "RPGmakerMV Trinity" in Japan, which has been condemned by purchasers due to serious bugs in a editor.